Tornquist/tornquist.github.io/_milestones/2016-04-ecd-network.md

   to take the existing iOS prototype and rebuild it for sustainability and scaleability.
   I ended up redesigning the application from the ground up.
-The redesign work expanded into a full server redesign and then a full redesign of the entire technology stack as I took over as lead engineer (see SkinIO).
+The redesign work expanded into a full server redesign and then a full redesign of the entire technology stack as I took over as lead engineer and then CTO (see SkinIO).
 image: ecd_network.png
 ---